+- D. When an event does not meet the criteria of an AMBER Alert, Investigators or the Patrol Watch Commander may still utilize services that the media may offer.
+This can be coordinate by the Press Information Officer (PIO).

+- E. Procedures

-Checking the AMBER flag activates the following tools:
+- 1. Checking the AMBER flag activates the following tools:

-- FBI's Strategic Information and Operations Center - FBI's Crimes Against Children Unit
+- a.
+FBI's Strategic Information and Operations Center

+- b.
+FBI's Crimes Against Children Unit

-- National Center for Missing and Exploited Center
+- c.
+National Center for Missing and Exploited Center

 - Emergency Alert System Activation Control One will activate the Orange County Emergency Alert System (EAS) with the AMBER Alert information via fax/phone to the LP-1 station (KWVE).

-- 5. EAS After Orange County EAS has been activated, Control One will fax the information to the CHP ENTAC and advise that we are requesting EAS notification for the following counties:
+- 3. EAS After Orange County EAS has been activated, Control One will fax the information to the CHP ENTAC and advise that we are requesting EAS notification for the following counties:

-- Imperial County
+- a.
+Imperial County

-- Los Angeles County
+- b.
+Los Angeles County

-- Riverside County
+- c.
+Riverside County

-- San Bernardino County
+- d.
+San Bernardino County

-- San Diego County
+- e.
+San Diego County

-- Ventura County
+- f.
+Ventura County

-- Statewide (if appropriate)
+- g.
+Statewide (if appropriate)

-- Other States (if appropriate)
+- h.
+Other States (if appropriate)

-- 6. Changeable Message Signs If suspect vehicle information exists the CHP ENTAC Center can also activate an electronic road sign "Child Abduction" Alert in Southern California.
+- 4. Changeable Message Signs If suspect vehicle information exists the CHP ENTAC Center can also activate an electronic road sign "Child Abduction" Alert in Southern California.

-If the passage of time necessitates an expansion of the regional alert, the CHP ENTAC can initiate larger scale EAS and EDIS alerts upon request, as well as expand the use of the Changeable Message Signs throughout California or other states.
+- If the passage of time necessitates an expansion of the regional alert, the CHP ENTAC can initiate larger scale EAS and EDIS alerts upon request, as well as expand the use of the Changeable Message Signs throughout California or other states.